microsoft/Windows-iotcore-samples/Demos/Kegocnizer/Keg.Azure.md

 This Guid is to be updated in Constants.cs under KEGSETTINGSGUID

-  d.
-Test AddUser
+  * Test AddUser

     * Same as above

-  e.
-Test GetUser
+  * Test GetUser

     * Same as above, but while updating the parameter, go to database, update the hashcode to some value and test with that value here.
 Because we are getting user by hashcode and not exactly with id.
 See the SQL Query of GetUser

 f.
 Getting the Application Insights Instrumentation Key

   * You can get this in multiple ways as we are using same Application Insights Key for Function Apps, Keg UWP, KegAdmin.
 You could choose to use different though.
   * Navigate to KegocnizerDemo Resource Group and look for application insights
   * Open it and look for Keys(Properties) - this value is to be updated in Constants.cs under INSTRUMENTKEY

 g.
 Getting the KegConfig

   * Navigate to the database and get appropriate KegConfig after updating the value either using Admin App or manually.

 ## Source of the Azure Functions referenced by the steps above